yufeizhao/yufeizhao.github.io/blog/_posts/2022-01-13-steiner-triple.md

 [Bohman and Warnke](https://arxiv.org/abs/1808.01065)
 proving the existence of "approximate" Steiner triple systems (meaning having $1-o(1)$ fraction of the maximum possible number of triples).

-Before this work, it was not even known if there existed infinitely many Stein triple systems with girth ≥ 10.
+Before this work, it was not even known if there existed infinitely many Steiner triple systems with girth ≥ 10.

 The proof uses a stunning array of techniques at the frontier  of extremal and probabilistic combinatorics, including recently developed tools for random greedy algorithms, as well as the iterative absorption method.